cynthia-t-le/Mining-Truck-Simulator/README.md

 # Navigate to the project directory
 cd Mining-Truck-Simulator

+# Navigate to the src folder
+cd src

 # Compile and produce the executable
 # include -DDEBUG if you want to produce the debugging output file, otherwise remove it from the command
-g++ -DDEBUG main.cpp Truck.cpp Site.cpp Simulator.cpp -o MiningSimulator -std=c++20 -pthread
+g++ -DDEBUG main.cpp Truck.cpp Simulator.cpp Site.cpp -o ../bin/MiningSimulator -std=c++20 -pthread

-# The executable should now be in your directory as MiningSimulator.exe
+# The executable should now be in your "C:/../Mining-Truck-Simulator/bin" path as MiningSimulator.exe
 ```

 To create the unit test executable, follow the steps below: